Beth Orton: Sugaring Season

-On 11 July 2012, Sugaring Season was announced on Beth Orton's official website as the follow-up album to Comfort of Strangers.
-It was released on ANTI-, her first through that label, on 1 October 2012, in the UK and the next day in the USA.
-Recorded in Portland, Oregon, USA, the album is produced by Tucker Martine and expanded on the purely acoustic sound of her previous record, with many of the songs written in the open guitar tunings Orton had learned from Bert Jansch in the years previous.
-The album was largely recorded live, with a band consisting of Brian Blade on drums, Sebastian Sternberg on bass, and Rob Burger on keyboards.
+On 11 July 2012, Sugaring Season was announced on Orton's official website as the follow-up album to Comfort of Strangers.
+It was released on ANTI-, her first through that label, on 1 October 2012, in the UK and the next day in the US.
+Recorded in Portland, Oregon, US, the album was produced by Tucker Martine and expanded on the purely acoustic sound of her previous record, with many of the songs written in the open guitar tunings Orton had learned from Bert Jansch in the years previous.
+The album was largely recorded live, with a band consisting of Brian Blade on drums, Sebastian Sternberg on bass and Rob Burger on keyboards.
 Additional guitar work came from Marc Ribot and Ted Barnes, with backing vocals by Laura Veirs and Sam Amidon.
 Sugaring Season was widely received as a return to form, with many critics calling it her finest album to date.

-Paste magazine said, "Blessed with great songs, wonderful arrangements and vocal performances that seriously raise the bar in our expectations of what she's capable of, it is a record that shows real artistic growth in every area and is destined to become a classic that rivals Trailer Park and Central Reservation," while Pitchfork called it "10 songs of sweet resilience delivered by a voice of seemingly effortless expression."
+Paste magazine said, "Blessed with great songs, wonderful arrangements and vocal performances that seriously raise the bar in our expectations of what she's capable of, it is a record that shows real artistic growth in every area and is destined to become a classic that rivals Trailer Park and Central Reservation", while Pitchfork called it "10 songs of sweet resilience delivered by a voice of seemingly effortless expression."
 Her solo concert in November 2016 was named a top gig of the year by chief New York Times critic John Pareles, who stated, "Alone onstage with her acoustic guitar for much of her set, Ms. Orton set up steady, mantralike picking patterns, a backdrop of serene constancy for the turmoil of ache and determination in her vocals.
 The songs were hypnotic, the audience silently rapt."
-The album release was followed by extensive touring in the UK in Europe, solo and with her band, and included an appearance as musical guest on The Late Show with David Letterman.
+The album release was followed by extensive touring in the UK and elsewhere in Europe, solo and with her band, and included an appearance as musical guest on The Late Show with David Letterman.